zazortik/azure-xplat-cli/Documentation/Writing-Test.md

     - For example: All the tests related to the group category ```azure group -h" were put here "/test/commands/arm/group"
   - Add a  reference to the testfile in "/test/testlist**arm**.txt"

-##### Structure of a test
+#### Structure of a test
-Let us take an example of a test to explain the test structure.
+A sample test to explain the test structure.
 Please pay close attention to the comments in the following test snippet.

 ```javascript
 'use strict';